 This healthy… (Oh, what do you mean the plethora of fruit does not negate the fatty cheese and carbohydrate heavy bread?
 Don’t ruin my delusion!)
 Ok, Bread and Cheese may not be health food but it is a great, quick treat that we indulge in a few times per year.

 The beauty of this meal is that it is totally customizable to your family’s tastes.
 The bread we usually choose comes from our local bakery at Wegmans.
 They make a bread that they call Marco Polo bread.
 I have done a lot of research online.
 The closest recipe I can come up with is Dutch Crunch bread or Tiger bread.
 Apparently it originated in the San Francisco, CA area.
 It is honestly to die for.
 Crunchy crust, nice firm dough… just amazing!
 On Valentine’s day they were all out of Marco Polo at 4pm.
 Bummer, I almost cried!
-Finally, I consoled myself with a loaf of Ciabatta and a loaf of Pain de Campagne.
+Finally, I consoled myself with a loaf of Ciabatta and a loaf of Pain de Champagne.
+This Rye Bread would have been a great choice too!

 The cheese selection is also totally customizable.
 I always try to buy a new cheese that we haven’t had before or that we haven’t had in a while.
 For Valentine’s Day I bought, extra sharp white cheddar, sharp yellow cheddar, intense brie, and triple cream brie.
 In addition, garlic and herb boursin, extra sharp gruyere, and horseradish gouda rounded out the cheese selection.
 The fruit selection was cortland apple, gala apple, red and green grapes, navel orange, and the most gorgeous fresh strawberries!
 In addition, to change it up a bit, I bought one large sirloin steak that we sliced.